manse/hyperscript2jsx-experimental/README.md

 # hyperscript2jsx-ppoi

 Transform Hyperscript to like JSX.
-Select Hyperscript code and run `Transform Hyperscript to JSX ppoi` on command palette, then you get JSX-ish code.
+Select the code written in HyperScript and run `Transform Hyperscript to JSX ppoi` on command palette, then you get JSX-ish snippet.

+## Supported Syntax

+- HyperScript

+  `h(sel, props, body0, body1, ...)`

+- cyclejs

+  `div(sel, props, [body0, body1, ...])`

 ## Features